nats-io/nats-architecture-and-design/adr/ADR-42.md

 operation.

-Note that regardless of a localized error handling mechanism, you should also notify the async error handler as you don't know exactly where they are looking for errors.
+Note that regardless of a localized error handling mechanism, you should also notify the async error handler as you don't know exactly where the client code is looking for errors.

 ## Authorization Violation